Buddhist liturgy: Japanese Buddhist liturgy (gongyō)

 In Japan, gongyō is also sometimes called o-tsutome (お勤め) or shōjin (精進).
 All three terms are common Japanese words and none is specific to any particular sect or school.

 Origin of the word "gongyō"

 The word gongyō originated in ancient China; although nowadays it is more often used in Buddhism, it first appeared in the Taoism classic Zhuang Zi.
 Its original meaning is "assiduous or hard and frequent walking/practice".

-Chinese philosopher Zhuangzi abstracted and modified this word from an earlier classic of Taoism – Laozi's Tao Te Ching, in which it states:“上士闻道，勤而行之”, which means taking effort and practicing.
-During the Sui and Tang dynasties, the buddhist philosophy developed dramatically in central China, and was influenced by Taoism.
+Chinese philosopher Zhuangzi abstracted and modified this word from an earlier classic of Taoism – Laozi's Tao Te Ching, in which it states:“上士聞道，勤而行之”, which means taking effort and practicing.
+During the Sui and Tang dynasties, the Buddhist philosophy developed dramatically in central China.
 Chinese Buddhist philosophers borrowed this word from Taoist classics, and it spread to Korea, Japan, Vietnam with Buddhism.